KPop Demon Hunters: Korean Wave

-Hae-rin Lee of The Korea Times said the film's global popularity boosted tourism in South Korea, with fans who are interested in "destinations and experiences tied to Korea's pop culture" visiting recording studios, museum shops, cafés, and other attractions, including locations shown in the film, like Namsan, Naksan Park Fortress Trail, and Bukchon Hanok Village.
-Some businesses have released products related to the film, while fans are said to be embracing the food the film's main characters are shown eating, with Lee saying this indicates how "pop culture is shaping culinary trends."
-Sookyung Seo of The Korean Economic Daily wrote that partially due to the film's popularity drew over "1.36 million international travelers" arrived in Seoul, saying it was a "23.1% increase" from the same month in 2024, and an "18% higher than in July 2019," according to the Seoul Metropolitan Government's data, and said to be the "largest monthly tally ever recorded."
+Michelle Yee Hee Lee of The Washington Post wrote that KPop Demon Hunters had been overwhelmingly embraced by South Korea, even by businesses and government, due to its broad appeal as an animated film, with products and events based around the film.
+Hae-rin Lee of The Korea Times said the global popularity boosted tourism in South Korea, with fans interested in South Korea pop culture visiting recording studios, museum shops, cafés, and other attractions, including locations shown in the film, such as Namsan, Naksan Park Fortress Trail, and Bukchon Hanok Village.
+Some businesses have released products related to the film, while fans are said to be embracing the food the main characters are shown eating.
+The National Museum of Korea in Seoul drew more than five million visitors, an unprecedented total that ranks it alongside the Metropolitan Museum of Art in New York City and the British Museum in London.
+This surge was partly credited to the widespread popularity of KPop Demon Hunters.
+Seoul's Leeum Museum of Art opened an exhibition focused on tiger and magpie minhwa, including a Hojak-do painting from 1592 which is considered the oldest surviving piece in this style.
+Sookyung Seo of The Korea Economic Daily wrote that, partially due to the film's popularity, over 1.36 million international tourists were drawn to Seoul in July 2025, an increase of 23.1% from the same month in 2024, and of 18% from July 2019, according to the Seoul Metropolitan Government's data, and said to be the "largest monthly tally ever recorded".